-It is ideal to conduct longer-term follow-up (the review above suggested 12 months) to understand the rate at which effects unfold [50].
-For example, there is evidence that collaborative improvement approaches have been successful in Sub-Saharan Africa, but it can take 9.2 months for facilities to reach

-80% performance targets and 14 months to reach 90% performance targets [54].
+Ideally, longer-term follow-up (the review above suggested 12 months) should be conducted to understand the rate at which effects unfold.
+For example, evidence shows collaborative improvement approaches have been successful in Sub-Saharan Africa, but it can take 9.2 months for facilities to reach 80% performance targets and 14 months to reach 90% performance targets.
 Moreover, follow-up may show that providers need reinforcement with new or different interventions to further boost practice or address new gaps.
 Last but not least, long-term follow-up is useful for knowing whether short-term gains following trainings were sustained.